Southwest elite status review: Hundreds of dollars in valuable benefits are easier to earn in 2021

 Signing up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-Different Types of Southwest Fares
+Different types of Southwest fares

-- Wanna Get Away – the cheapest option
+- Wanna Get Away — The cheapest option

 Tier Qualifying Points (TQPs)

 For every dollar you spend on Southwest airfare, you earn a certain number of points toward elite status called Tier Qualifying Points (TQPs).
 You can’t redeem these points for flights.
 They’re just like elite night credits at a hotel.
 For example, if you stay 50 nights at a certain hotel, you get hotel elite status.

 - Wanna Get Away (the lowest fares) — 6 TQPs per dollar

 - Anytime — 10 TQPs per dollar